baronauta/RayTracer/guidelines.md

 ```
 **Operations**
 - `Union` $-$ Merges the volumes: both shapes are kept, and all intersections between them are detected and included.
-- `Fusion` $-$ Like union, but only the external surfaces are retained, removing internal overlaps (useful in the future for transparent objects).
+- `Fusion` $-$ Like union, but only the external surfaces are retained, removing internal overlaps.
 - `Intersection` $-$ Only the common volume is preserved: intersections are kept only if occur on a part of one shape that lies inside the other.
 - `Difference` $-$ Subtracts the second shape from the first: only the parts of the first shape that are **not** inside the second are retained, or intersections from the second shape that occur within the first.